rolling-scopes-school/devops/modules/10.Containers/containers-workshop/step5/text.md

 ## Part 5: Advanced Kubernetes Concepts

-Based on the content that you can [find in the repo](https://github.com/rolling-scopes-school/devops/modules/10.Containers/Part5), follow the following steps to run your first helm chart
+Based on the content that you can [find in the repo](https://github.com/rolling-scopes-school/devops/modules/10.Containers/Part5), follow the following steps to configure the application using configmaps:

-1. Verify your kubectl intallation

-   `kubectl version`{{exec}}
-2. Apply the deployment definition to create the Pod in your Kubernetes cluster

-   `kubectl apply -f deployment.yaml`{{exec}}
-3. Verify that the deployment is running and ready:

-   `kubectl get pods`{{exec}}
-4. Delete your pod

-   `kubectl delete pod YOUR_POD_NAME`{{exec}}
-5. **Now, complete the service.yaml file to create to create a LoadBalancer Service for the previous deployment, be sure that you expose the deployment in port 3500.**

-   `kubectl apply -f service.yaml`{{exec}}
+**Fill configmap.yaml to add a configmap with a environment variable CUSTOM_MESSAGE with today's date.
+Then using kubectl create the configmap and the pod and ensure it's running.
+Then create a custom loadbalancer taking as example service.yaml to expose kubernetes port 8000 through machine port 4000.**

+> To run your configuration use pod-configmap.yaml and the steps you learned in previous steps.